GeorgeErimia/cloudsoft-spring-boot-demo/README.md

 4. Same thing with <code>spring-boot-app.yaml</code>

-5. Check the Inspector to see if anything works accordingly.
+5. Check the Inspector to see if everything works accordingly.

 ### Deploying via CLI